 Own your red carpet moment as you make your way down the aisle in this showstopping pony.
-This hairstyle has the major wow factor—we’re obsessed with the barely-there birdcage veil and headband combo, which adds an overall sense of balance to this unique and versatile look.
+We're obsessed with the barely-there birdcage veil and headband combination, which adds an overall sense of balance to this unique and versatile look.

 Long and Sleek

 For the bride who wants to feel like a celebrity on her wedding day, glamorous waves are the go-to move.
-Whether your dress is a simple satin sheath or an intricately beaded number, glossy curls complement your wedding aesthetic perfectly.
+Whether your dress is a simple satin sheath or an intricately beaded number, glossy curls will perfectly complement your wedding aesthetic.